steve-gibbons/astra-threat-modeling-framework/comparisons/ASTRA_vs_Other_Methodologies.md

 will find ASTRA an effective methodology, whether used alone or alongside formal models such as STRIDE, OCTAVE, or FAIR.

 ---

+## RCID Terminology Note (v1.1.1)

+As of ASTRA v1.1.1, the term *Business Impact Area (BIA)* has been deprecated.
+ASTRA now uses **Risk Context & Impact Domains (RCIDs)** to clarify both the stakeholder environment (context) and the type of consequence (impact).
+This dual-axis categorization improves clarity across all assessment outputs.